radiasoft/rsopt/README.md

 ### rsopt

 rsopt is a Python framework for testing and running black box optimization problems.
 It is intended to provide a high degree of modularity in user choice of optimization algorithms and code execution methods.
+Run management and simulation execution is handled through the xSDK library [libEnsemble](https://github.com/Libensemble/libensemble) to provide platform-independent execution and scaling to massively parallel systems.
 This allows for users to easily move their code execution between computational environments and utilize algorithms from multiple libraries without having to refactor their own code.